openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 The message should be cleared once the device's clock is successfully configured to the correct time, and the easiest way to do this is configure any recording with the device.
 Note that the configuring software may also remember (while it is kept running) which devices caused the caution even if they're disconnected/reconnected, so you might also have to restart the software too if you're immediately plugging a device back in.

-It is advisable to fully charge the device then run a test recording (this can be just at static recording) for the duration that you'd typically want the devices to record for - this will establish the performance expected for subsequent recordings.
+When given a battery health warning, it is advisable to fully charge the device then run a test recording (this can be just at static recording) for the duration that you'd typically want the devices to record for - this will establish the performance expected for subsequent recordings.

-If you have an unexpected warning, please verify the charging arrangement: ensure devices are only charged by directly connecting to a computer or a USB hub that is externally powered (and not connected through a "passive" hub without its own power; and also not left on a hub/computer that is later removed from power or allowed to sleep or hibernate).